Ravenbrook/mps/procedure/review.rst

 _`.role.leader`: The *leader* organises and plans the review, and ensures the procedures are executed.
 The leader is responsible for managing the process in all respects for productive results.
-The author (`.role.author`_) can lead, but this should be avoided if not an experienced leader.
-It is helpful if the leader has received special instruction in review or inspection.
+The author (`.role.author`_) can lead, but this should be avoided if they are not `.role.leader.experienced`_.

+ _`.role.leader.experienced`: Ideally, the leader should be *experienced*, scoring 24 or more points on "Self-Assessment Audit of Your Inspection/Review Process" [Gilb-93]_ pp xi-xv.
+In any case it is helpful if the leader has received special instruction in review or inspection.

 _`.role.author`: The *author* is the person responsible for the change under review (`.doc.product`_).
 For example, they're the developer